ultra-taco/LiveCurrencyConverter/README.md

 CurrencyComponent
       │
       ├──CurrencyAPIModule
-      │   └──CurrencyAPIClient─>──────┐
+      │     └──CurrencyAPIClient─>───┐
       │                              │
       └──CurrencyDataModule          │
             ├──CurrencyRepository─>──┤
             └──QuoteRepository─>─────┤
                                      │
                                (Injects Into)
                                      ↓
                                CurrencyActivity
                                      │
                                (Passes into)
                                      ↓
                               CurrencyViewModel
 ```

 App Component - Contains all the modules core to the app